smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 <img src="./images/first_processing_pc_12.jpg">

-Adjust the design to any size and place it on the material.
+Adjust the size of the design and place it on the material.

 <img src="./images/first_processing_pc_13.jpg">